House passes bill to boost US computer chip production

 “This bill is actually just a long list of progressive dream policies that have nothing to do with China at all,” said Rep. Michelle Fischbach, R-Minn.

 Commerce Secretary Gina Raimondo met with House Democratic lawmakers this week to discuss the bill.
-She said American manufacturing has been on a decline for more than three decades, leading to a loss of jobs and know-how.

-“In the process of that slow atrophy we’ve become incredibly dependent on countries across the world,” Raimondo said.
-“And, so, what this bill is saying is stop the decline.”
+She said the most “urgent need” in the bill is the $52 billion for domestic chip production because of the global chip shortage’s effect on the economy, including the automotive sector, and the national security implications of having so many semiconductors made overseas.

+“We just cannot wait anymore,” she told reporters Friday.
+“We are so far behind.
+We’re in such a dangerous place as a matter of national security just because of our reliance on Taiwan for our most sophisticated, leading-edge chips.”

+Big chipmakers like Intel and Samsung have recently announced plans to build new factories in the U.S., but Raimondo noted they have also indicated they could go “bigger and faster” with federal help.

 One of the biggest flashpoints is the $8 billion in the legislation to help developing countries reduce their emissions and cope with climate change.
 Former President Barack Obama pledged $3 billion toward the fund, but former President Donald Trump withheld $2 billion of that.